This week, we continue our recap of Bittrex Exchange’s recent interview with Alien Worlds Co-Founder Saro McKenna. Read on for the highlights.

 Alien Worlds Offers the Social Metaverse to Play, Create, Share and Thrive!

-With more than 5 million players ever and more than 10 million plays per day, Alien Worlds is consistently one of the top blockchain games on DappRadar ranking charts.
+With more than 5 million players ever and more than 10 million plays per day (smart contract actions), Alien Worlds is consistently one of the top blockchain games on DappRadar ranking charts.
 Alien Worlds has inspired creators to create, share and thrive in the Social Metaverse.
 The Federation would like to thank all Explorers for making this possible.

 About the Alien Worlds Social Metaverse